Thought you knew everything there is to know about Tropical North Queensland? Read on to put these common myths to bed.

-While there’s no question the reef needs help protecting its future from the effects of coral bleaching, illegal fishing, rising sea temperatures and crown of thorns outbreaks, scientists agree the reef is teaming with life and still one of the best managed reef systems on the planet.
+While there’s no question the reef needs help protecting its future from the effects of coral bleaching, illegal fishing, rising sea temperatures and crown of thorns outbreaks, scientists agree the reef is teeming with life and still the best-managed reef system on the planet.

 FICTION: You can’t swim anywhere in Tropical North Queensland

 This assumption is straight up fiction and largely centered around (often) mislaid fears of nasties in our waterways.
 Crocodiles and jellyfish are at the heart of this myth, and while both are present and actual threats – there are plenty of natural and man-made swimming areas, perfectly safe for your visit.
 You can start with these 20 waterfalls near Cairns or take a swim in the Coral Sea-fronting Cairns Lagoon.

 These apex predators might claim plenty of territory in Tropical North Queensland waterways, but they don’t (and can’t) live in every water environment.
 The most famous and ferocious crocodile in North Queensland is the saltwater crocodile, which (clue is in its name) generally only inhabits saltwater environments.

 Fresh water alone doesn’t guarantee an absence of crocs, but if you’re looking for crocodile-free swimming holes, you’re best to head inland to one of these freshwater swimming spots or waterfalls, or venture out to the reef to cool off.
 To separate more crocodile facts from fiction, get croc-wise with this article.